timzatko/wawjs-js-methods-with-functions-in-parameters/README.md

 # wawjs-js-methods-with-functions-in-parameters

-This script scrapes [https://developer.mozilla.org](https://developer.mozilla.org) and finds JavaScript methods that have function in parameters.
+This script scrapes [https://developer.mozilla.org](https://developer.mozilla.org) and finds JavaScript methods (only from JS API) that have function in parameters.

 # Usage